DAY TWO

 I was happy to see that we’d be able to get that iconic Vatican shot of the spiral staircase!
 It starts at a gift shop at the top and winds down to an exit.

-We made our way (past a pretty outside early morning view of the St. Peter’s Basilica dome) to the office of the official key master who we’d be following around, and his ridiculously big ring of keys.
+We made our way (past a pretty outside early morning view of the St. Peter’s Basilica dome) to the office of the official key masters and joined key master Alessio Censoni, who we’d be following around, and his ridiculously big ring of keys.
+They have almost 3,000 keys for ~300 rooms (!!) though we’d obviously only being seeing some of those haha.

 Cobwebs forming on part of the statue